-Without a doubt, the best time of year to Crappie fish is during the spring spawning season.
-The weather is generally better for fishing, both male and female Crappie are moving into shallow spawning areas, and they are feeding and defending their eggs.
+Without a doubt, the best time of year to catch crappie is during the spring spawning season.
+The weather is generally better for fishing, both male and female crappie are moving into shallow spawning areas, and they are feeding and defending their eggs.

 Regardless of the time of year, if you want to catch crappie, go for it!
 Give it a try!